deeprest/sagaGitlabMirror/DEV.md

 + respawn using cyclic index

 ## todo
+- align shot with surface when aiming into floor/wall
 - cursor influence: under min, and walljump need exceptions
 - fix grap when using gamepad (double)
 - fix grap going through boxes
-- interact indicator needs to update each frame
 - camera hitch on bottom, ~10+X
 - work on marching square nodes
-- align shot with surface when aiming into floor/wall
 - detect cmd-f fullscreen switch and update setting
 - add ability icon to hud